 http://iwiki.pentaho.com/display/DOC/JIRA

-Doc Bug

-Something is broken in the documentation (that is, you have read the article and understand the expected behavior of our software, but the product does not execute as described).
-Use the steps below to create a Bug case in JIRA so that actions can be taken by the Documentation Team to investigate and correct the issue.
+When an error is found in our documentation a Bug case should be created in JIRA so that actions can be taken by the Documentation Team to investigate and correct the issue.

 How to Create a Bug Case in JIRA

-Note: Before entering a new JIRA case, perform a quick search to verify that the case does not currently exist.
-If the case does exist, then add comments (if needed) and send it back to triage.
+Before entering a new JIRA case, perform a Quick Search using keywords that describe the issue to verify that the case does not currently exist.
+If the case does exist, then add comments (if needed) and return the case to the Backlog.

+Perform the steps below to create a Bug case in JIRA:

 Log in to JIRA.

 Press the Create Issue button on the Menu bar.
-(The Create Issue window opens.)
+The Create Issue window opens.

-Enter Pentaho Documentation as the Project, and Bug as the Issue Type.
+Set the Project to Pentaho Documentation, and the Issue Type to Bug.

 Enter a succinct description of the issue in the Summary field.

-Enter Unassigned in the Assignee field.

-Scroll down.
-Enter the Sprint Team name: Obi-Wan Kenobi.
+Set the Sprint Team name to Obi-Wan Kenobi.

 Describe how to recreate the issue in the Steps to Reproduce field.

 Describe the issue in the Description field.
-Provide as much detail as possible regarding the use case and functionality—add URL locations and the specific MindTouch pages affected, and attach logs, screenshots or screen cams to help demonstrate the issue.
+Provide as much detail as possible regarding the use case and functionality.
+Add URL locations and the specific MindTouch pages affected, and when applicable attach logs and screen or video captures to help demonstrate the issue.

-Specify Documentation as the issue type in the Defect Type field.
+Set the Defect Type field to Documentation.

 Click the Create button.

+Upon completion of these steps, the Bug case will be created and automatically moved to Triage for evaluation.